JCMexplains/writing-for-success-2023/textbook.md

 ### In a Formal Greeting

-We use a colon after a greeting in a formal business letter, although we use a comma after the greeting in a less-formal letter.
+We use a colon after a greeting in a formal business letter.

 > Dear Hiring Manager:
 >
 > To Whom It May Concern:

->
+However, we use a comma after the greeting in a less-formal letter.

 > Dear Mom,
 >
 > To my beloved Janie,

 #### Exercise 1

-On your own sheet of paper, correct the sentences by adding semicolons or colons.
+On your own sheet of paper, correct each sentence by adding semicolons or colons as needed.

-If the sentence does not need a semicolon or colon, write *OK*.
+If the sentence does not need semicolons or colons added, write *OK*.

 1. Don't give up you never know what tomorrow brings.
 2. Our records show that the patient was admitted on March 9, 2010